perrywang/LiteWorkflow/README.md

 **WorkflowExecution** An instance for workflow running
 **ExecutionContext\<T\>** running context to relate data and state transfer between whole execution lifecycle.
 Type \<T\> is used to describe data type
 **Event** workflow execution event such as **WorkflowStartingEvent**, **WorkflowStartedEvent**, **WorkflowPhaseEnteringEvent**, **WorkflowPhaseEnteredEvent**
-**EventBus** event pub sub system to decouple workflow execution process
+**EventBus** event pub sub system to decouple workflow action execution process
 **ExecutionEngine** is the driver to trigger event on execution and other tasks such as providing if concurrent execution strategy